reilue/blog/docs/2020/november/learned-2-courses-from-zero-to-mastery.md

 # How it all started?

-Thanks to pandemic outbreak, and after work for a startup in New Hampshire, Blackfly.
+Thanks to pandemic outbreak, and after work for a startup in New Hampshire, [Blackfly Delay Tracking](http://blackflysoftware.com/).
 I find out myself the need to improve my skill to understand in a much more deep level the tools i’m using.
 There is a massive gigantic amount of information but i’ll mentioned just the modules for the sake of example

 ## Junior to Senior Web Developer 2021